The Whippets Drug is one of the most common inhalants used recreationally by teens and young adults to get high.

 - Psychological issues including delusions and paranoia

 When whippets are combined with depressant drugs like opiates or benzodiazepines, it affects the heart, blood vessels, and breathing rate, which could result in death.

-The Connection Between B12 and Whippits
+The Connection Between Vitamin B12 and the Whippets Drug

-Treatment for Whippet Addiction
+Treatment for Whippets Addiction